 - 5. Linksmart was founded by Koichuru ("Ko") Ikudome, who along with co-inventor Moon Tai Yeung, created the innovation claimed by the '459 patent. - 6.
 In 1996, Mr. Ikudome, after over a decade of IT industry and business experience in Japan and the United States, founded and became the CEO of Auric Web Systems, Inc. (later renamed AuriQ Systems, Inc.).
 Mr. Ikudome and Mr. Yeung, Auric's Director of Technology, developed innovative and fundamental technologies for users and Internet service providers (ISPs) to enable access to information and commerce on the then-nascent Internet and World Wide Web. - 7.
 Among Auric's significant product innovations was the "WEBGate card."
 Auric created the WEBGate card as a prepaid long-distance Internet access card with a pre-determined time limit.
-Like a prepaid phone card, the Auric's innovative WEBGate card allowed Internet access from anywhere in the United States without paying a long-distance phone bill or looking up local access numbers when users were away from their home or office.
+Like a prepaid phone card, the Auric's

+Innovative WEBGate card allowed Internet access from anywhere in the United States without paying a long-distance phone bill or looking up local access numbers when users were away from their home or office.
 As Auric further developed the technology needed to make WEBGate work, Auric also developed other innovative products to enable electronic commerce on the Internet, such as EC Gateway, which combined an access control system at an ISP system with a CGI module to add customizable graphical buttons to a merchant's homepage to allow customers to make purchases more easily and add value to Internet services.

 - 8. While Auric's Internet access products received substantial interest and found some customers, the dot-com crash intervened and directly damaged the potential customers for this product.
 Auric was thus forced to seek out new business directions, ultimately resulting in AuriQ Systems' present-day business focused on data analytics.
 Mr. Ikudome subsequently formed Linksmart as a way to continue to derive value from the intellectual property of his and Auric's innovative technological contributions, including the Asserted Patent.
 Many companies have directly benefitted from the licensed use of Linksmart's patented technology in the products and services they provide to their customers.
-Delta, however, has taken advantage of Linksmart's patented technology, selling products and services that practice the '459 patent, in wanton disregard of Linksmart's exclusive property rights. - 9.
-Plaintiff Linksmart is a limited liability company organized and existing under the laws of State of California with its principal place of business at 199 S. Los Robles, Suite 440, Pasadena, California 91101. - Defendant Delta is a corporation organized and existing under the laws 10. of the State of Delaware.
+Gogo, however, has taken advantage of Linksmart's patented technology, selling products and services that practice the '459 patent, in wanton disregard of Linksmart's exclusive property rights. - 9.
+Plaintiff Linksmart is a limited liability company organized and existing under the laws of State of California with its principal place of business at 199 S. Los Robles, Suite 440, Pasadena, California 91101. - 10.
+Defendant Gogo Inc. is a corporation organized and existing under the laws of the State of Delaware, and Gogo LLC is a limited liability company organized and existing under the laws of the State of Delaware.
+On information and belief, Gogo LLC is a wholly-owned subsidiary of Gogo Inc. Gogo has its headquarters in Chicago, Illinois, and it maintains corporate offices in the State of California, which are located at 19900 MacArthur Blvd., Irvine, California 92612.